So, what’s your type?

 I think that the hallmark of a great artist is someone who is eternally curious; I foster that curiosity by trying to learn all I can about the world around me.
 And when I love something, I love it.
 I throw myself in – all in – and that’s what I’ve done in my work on screen.
 When I realized I wanted to be in film & television, I marched to the Boston Public Library’s main branch, checked out every. single. book. on screen acting that they had, then carted them all back to my dorm room and read.
 A lot.
 Then I got myself on sets where I could learn from fellow students and professionals; to wit, I was the youngest member of a soap opera that aired in Boston.
 Ever.

 Since that first self-taught foray into film acting, I’ve studied serious techniques (Stanislavski!
 Adler!
 Meisner!
 John Rosenfeld!
 Schmancy Names!) and I’ve studied the “fun stuff” (UCB! improv troupes! sketches!).
 I can shift from beat to beat, moment to moment, in a comedy and I can find the reality – and the humor – within drama while staying out of my own way.

-Currently, I live in Los Angeles with some idiot cats and a dog with an unpronounceable name and so many books that I store Harry Potter on my kitchen shelves.
+Currently, I live in Los Angeles with some idiot cats, a dog with an unpronounceable name, a few foster kittens (shout out to the Pasadena Humane Society!), and so many books that I store Harry Potter on my kitchen shelves.